Welcome to Illinois!

 Libertyville is known for its charming downtown and excellent schools.
 This town is often named as one of the best towns in Illinois by various publications.
 Median list price in Libertyville is just over $600,000.

-If you venture a little farther west in Lake County you'll find the Buffalo Grove, Long Grove, Kildeer, Hawthorn Woods and Lake Zurich.
+If you venture a little farther west in Lake County you'll find the Buffalo Grove and the "60047" communities of Long Grove, Kildeer, Hawthorn Woods and Lake Zurich.

 Buffalo Grove is a convenient location for many with access to several highways and commuter trains.
 Housing is affordable here with the average list price about $425,000; but, the homes are a bit smaller on average at 2100 square feet and were built in 1977.
 Stevenson High School serves Lake County part of Buffalo Grove, while Buffalo Grove High School is in Cook County.